ADHD and Overthinking: Why Your Brain Won't Switch Off (and What Actually Helps)

 - Emotional weight attaches to ideas disproportionately, making them harder to leave alone

 This is why an ADHD brain will return to the same worry seventeen times — not because the person wants to, but because the neural signal that says “this is dealt with” never fires cleanly.
+It is a bit like a smoke alarm that keeps chirping long after the toast has been binned — the sound has outlived the reason for it, but nobody has told the alarm that.

 The Role of Rejection Sensitive Dysphoria